-The financial aspects of an Illinois divorce are determined by two factors: 1) the assets of the parties and 2) the incomes of the parties.
+The financial aspects of a Chicago, Illinois divorce are determined by two factors: 1) the assets of the parties and 2) the incomes of the parties.

 When one of the parties retires or prepares for retirement a significant change will happen to their income and even their assets as they begin to draw them down.